 The previously unused outdoor space, located at Tay Ward, has now been transformed into a purposefully designed area for patients, staff, and visitors.
 The garden will improve patient rehabilitation by offering a safe outdoor environment for physical activity, social interaction and connection to nature.

-The new garden features improved walkways for patients to practice mobility and balance, new seating, sensory planting and a nature interpretation board.
+Working with landscape architect Marion Preez of Urban Pioneers, the new garden features improved walkways for patients to practice mobility and balance, new seating, sensory planting and a nature interpretation board.
 “Poem-objects” cleverly designed by artist-in-residence, Alec Finlay, to incorporate usable garden tools, can also be found throughout the garden.
 Additionally, dedicated areas have been created with the installation of Strength and Balance posts, featuring a suite of gentle seated and standing movements.

 The newly opened garden is the culmination of a successful year-long partnership between our Active Health and Care programme, Perth and Kinross Health and Social Care Partnership (HSCP), NHS Tayside and the NHS Tayside Charitable Trust.
 This project is an extension of a longer-term partnership between the organisations, which has previously improved outdoor areas at Blairgowrie Community Hospital and shared gardens at Murray Royal Hospital.